zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 #### The Problem with Windows Event Logs

 Unlike typical logs stored as plaintext, Windows event logs are structured binary files that are beyond Wazuh decoders.
-Instead, the Wazuh agent uses a Win32 API functions provided by [wevtapi.dll](https://windows10dll.nirsoft.net/wevtapi_dll.html) to process these logs locally before sending them to the manager[^1].
-The logs are converted to JSON formatted logs with the metadata of `log_format` as `windows_eventchannel` so that they are not acidentally parsed as a JSON log.
+Instead, the Wazuh agent uses the functions provided by [wevtapi.dll](https://windows10dll.nirsoft.net/wevtapi_dll.html) to process these logs locally before sending them to the manager[^1].
+The logs are converted to JSON formatted logs with the metadata of `log_format` as `windows_eventchannel` so that they are not accidentally parsed as a JSON log.

 This causes several issues.
 First, Windows event logs cannot be tested directly in `wazuh-logtest` because users are unable to paste raw event data (well, they need to extract text out of event logs first but even then it's not possible) or verify rules against Windows logs in the same way they do with syslog or audit logs.

-This limitation leaves a critical gap for Wazuh users who need to validate rules for Windows event channels like Sysmon or Security-Auditing.
-Especially if you want to test your ability if you can detect known attacks given that you have event logs extracted.
+This limitation leaves a critical gap for Wazuh users who need to validate rules for Windows event channels like Sysmon or Security-Auditing., especially if you want to test your ability to detect known attacks given that you have event logs extracted.

 ### Introducing `wazuhevtx`

 To address this challenge, I developed `wazuhevtx`, a Python tool that converts Windows event logs (EVTX) into JSON formatted logs that mimic the output of the Wazuh agent.
 This allows users to test Windows event logs interactively with `wazuh-logtest`.

-It is neither the first attempt not the only publicly available one.
+It is neither the first attempt nor the only publicly available one.
 The most well-known attempt is a [PowerShell script](https://github.com/dariommr/scripts/blob/master/tools/windows-events/Event-Converter.ps1) written by [Darío Menten](https://github.com/dariommr).
-However, that's not perfect as it does not 100% produce the logs Wazuh agent does.
-Therefore, the results were not reliable.
+However, that's not perfect as it does not 100% produce the logs the Wazuh agent would.
+Therefore, the results were not reliable for testing purposes.

-I wrote `wazuhevtx` in Python, because I wanted to have a toolkit that I can integrate with each other.
-However, I came to the conclusion that it is not viable to write a cross-platform script due to dependency against Windows APIs that generates the human readable Message field, which is not included in the logs but rendered based on the event log provider resources.
+I wrote `wazuhevtx` in Python because I wanted to have a toolkit that I could integrate within the components.
+However, I concluded that it is not viable to write a cross-platform script due to dependency on Windows APIs that generate the human-readable Message field, which is not included in the logs but rendered based on the event log provider resources.
 It wouldn't be feasible to rewrite all Event Log providers just to make this tool work on Linux and Mac.
-But if I kenw I would toss against this wall, I'd just fork the script of Darío and improve it.
+But if I had known that I would toss against this wall, I'd just fork the script of Darío and improve it.

-On the other hand, I made it to work as both a CLI tool and a library, so you can integrate it into your pipeline, if you will.
+On the other hand, I made `wazuhevtx` work as both a CLI tool and a library, so you can integrate it into your pipeline the way you prefer.

 #### What Does `wazuhevtx` Do?

-`wazuhevtx` reads binary EVTX files from Windows systems, converts events into structured JSON logs, formatted as the Wazuh agent would send them in order to enable seamless rule testing in `wazuh-logtest`.
-It's like an emulator for Wazuh agent that works only for `evtx` files.
+`wazuhevtx` reads binary EVTX files from Windows systems and converts events into structured JSON logs, formatted as the Wazuh agent would send them to enable seamless rule testing in `wazuh-logtest`.
+It's like an emulator for the Wazuh agent that works only for `evtx` files.

 #### How to Use `wazuhevtx`